 It’s against the law in California to carry an open container of alcohol in a motor vehicle.
 What does an “open container” of alcohol mean in this situation?
 Any container of alcohol that was open at any time could be considered an open container.
-This includes containers that were re-closed or containers that were emptied before you drove, for example.
+This definition includes containers that were re-closed or containers that were emptied before you drove, for example.

 You may face criminal charges for transporting an open container.
 Learn more about these charges and focus on additional examples of open containers right here.

 Defining an Open Container in California

 The court system in California uses Vehicle Code Section 23222(a) to prosecute drivers accused of possessing an open container.
 VC 23222(a) also provides a legal definition of an open container.
 According to this law, an open container may include: